jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 kudzu:azure-simple jmspring$
 ```

 This will create public and private keys for the Flux repository.
-We will assign the public key under the following heading: [Adding the Repository Key](#adding-the-repository-key).
+We will assign the public key under the following heading: [Adding the Repository Key](#add-the-repository-key).
 The private key is stored on the machine originating the deployment.

-#### Forking the Repository
+#### Fork the Repository

-To fork the repository, use the [sample manifests](https://github.com/andrebriggs/sample_app_manifests/tree/master/prod) as shown following:
+Fork the empty repository as shown in the following steps:

 ![initial repository](https://raw.githubusercontent.com/jmspring/bedrock-tutorials/master/walkthroughs/azure-simple/images/initial_repository.png)